Azure-Samples/active-directory-verifiable-credentials/ARM/README.md

 - Sets up the [Request API services princpial](https://docs.microsoft.com/en-us/azure/active-directory/verifiable-credentials/verifiable-credentials-configure-tenant#set-up-a-service-principal)
 - Creates your resource group in your Azure subscription
 - Deploys the ARM template [ARM-Template-VC.json](ARM-Template-VC.json)
-- Adds you (the user signed in and running the script) and the Verifiable Credentials Issuer Service (VCIS) to the role `Storage Blob Data Reader` so you can upload them and so VCIS can access them.
+- Adds you (the user signed in and running the script) and the Verifiable Credentials Issuer Service (VCIS) to the role `Storage Blob Data Reader` so you can upload Rules & Display files, and so VCIS can access them.

 The ARM template creates the Azure KeyVault instance and adds the VCIS service principal, the Request API service principal and you (the user signed in and running the script) to an KeyVault Access Policy, as described in the [tutorial here](https://docs.microsoft.com/en-us/azure/active-directory/verifiable-credentials/verifiable-credentials-configure-tenant#create-a-key-vault).
 It also creates the Azure Storage Account and the blob container needed for storing the Rules and the Display files for a Verifiable Credential.